The Eddie

-"The Eddie", also known as The Eddie Aikau Big Wave Invitational, is a big wave surfing tournament held at Waimea Bay on the north shore of Oahu, Hawaii.
-The tournament is named for native Hawaiian, champion big wave surfer, and life-saving Waimea Bay lifeguard, Eddie Aikau.
-Created in 1984 at nearby Sunset Beach, the invitational tournament moved to the notoriously big waved Waimea Bay, where Aikau's family maintains an ancestral tradition as caretakers of the Waimea Valley.
-It was formerly known as the Quiksilver in Memory of Eddie Aikau after its sponsor Quiksilver, but the company and the Aikau family could not agree to terms for a new contract after the previous one expired in 2016.
+The Eddie Aikau Big Wave Invitational (colloquially, "The Eddie") is a big wave surfing tournament held at Waimea Bay on the north shore of Oahu, Hawaii.
+The tournament is named for native Hawaiian champion big wave surfer and life-saving Waimea Bay lifeguard Eddie Aikau.
+Created in 1984 at nearby Sunset Beach, the invitational tournament moved to the notoriously big-waved Waimea Bay, where Aikau's family maintains an ancestral tradition as caretakers of Waimea Valley.

+Previously, The Eddie was formally the Quiksilver in Memory of Eddie Aikau until 2016, after which sponsor Quiksilver and the Aikau family could not agree to terms for a new contract; since 2024 it has been called the Rip Curl Eddie Aikau Big Wave Invitational after the surfing apparel company Rip Curl took over sponsorship of the event.

 Tournament format

 The tournament is known for a unique requirement that open-ocean swells reach a minimum height of 20 ft before the competition can be held.
 Open-ocean swells of this height generally translate to wave faces in the bay of 30 ft to 40 ft.
-As a result of this requirement, the tournament has only been held ten times during the history of the event, most recently on January 22, 2023.
+As a result of this requirement, the tournament has only been held eleven times during the history of the event, most recently on December 22, 2024.

-The competition window is between December 1 and the last day of February annually, when winter storms in the North Pacific provide the energy for big waves on Oahu's North Shore.
-Each day, surf conditions, ocean swells, and weather forecasts are monitored by oceanographers, meteorologists, and big wave surfing experts, and provide input to the Tournament Director, who is responsible for making the official call to run the tournament.
-If the minimum conditions are not met during the competition window, the event is not held that year, and the process repeats itself the following December.

 Each year, 28 to 40 surfers, chosen by polling among their peers, are invited to Waimea Bay to participate in the opening ceremony "Blessing of Eddie Aikau" on the first Thursday of December.
 These surfers then await an Official Call during the competition window, at which point they have 12 hours to arrive at Waimea Bay to check in the morning of the competition.
-Participants compete in two rounds of about four or five waves each during the competition day, which is generally from 8:00 a.m. to 5:00 p.m.
-Each wave in the first round lasts 45 minutes, and 50 minutes in the second round.
+Participants compete in two rounds of about four or five heats each during the competition day, which is generally from 8:00 a.m. to 5:00 p.m.
+Each heat in the first round lasts 45 minutes, and 50 minutes in the second round.
 Surfers' four best-scoring waves over both rounds make up their total score.

-Participants are not allowed to use personal watercraft to tow themselves into the waves; they must paddle out into the waves entirely under their own power.

 Eddie Aikau's brother, Clyde Aikau, won the second "Eddie" in 1986.
 Before Eddie's death, at 31 in 1978, the two brothers had surfed together and competitively for a number of years.
 They are the only native Hawaiians to win the Duke Kahanamoku Invitational Surfing Championship.

 The 2023 event included female surfers for the first time in the history of the contest.

+The 2024 event was announced on December 20, and the 11th competition took place on December 22.